 Why the “sudden” interest in content marketing?

 The answer is SEARCH!
 You have Google (which accounts for 70% of search) trying to keep users by promising the best search results.
-You have businesses who survive or fail based on SERPs.
+You have businesses that survive or fail based on SERPs.
 Before last year, even big, respectable brands gamed the system using Google’s algorithm to improve their SERPs because it was frankly cheaper and easier to do that.

 Google, like a stern mother trying to get acceptable behavior from her wayward child, tweaked the algorithm — first with Panda, then Penguin — which banished the worst offenders to Siberia, Google-style.
 Gone were keyword stuffing, paid backlinks, buying Facebook Fans, and other games to get found online.